-Pinnacle Career Institute, located at 11500 Ambassador Drive in Kansas City occupies approximately 6,000 square feet in the historic TWA professional building.
-Easily accessible off I-29, the campus is designed to include state of the art lecture rooms and laboratories for each program, including indoor and outdoor climbing towers for boot camp participants in the Wind and Tower programs.
-In addition, there is an onsite café available and various eating establishments, hotels and housing choices nearby.
+Pinnacle Career Institute, located at 11500 NW Ambassador Drive in Kansas City, occupies approximately 6,000 square feet in the historic TWA professional building.
+Easily accessible off I-29, the campus is designed to include modern lecture rooms and laboratories for each program, including indoor and outdoor climbing towers for boot camp participants in the Wind and Tower programs.
+In addition, there is an onsite café available and various eating establishments, hotels, and housing choices nearby.

 Pinnacle Career Institute meets the physical requirements of the Americans with Disabilities Act.
-All locations are equipped with specifically designed entrances and other amenities for the handicapped student.
+The facility is equipped with specifically designed entrances and other amenities for those needing accommodations.
 Ample free parking is immediately adjacent to the buildings.

-Students have full access to the online library database for research needs and computer labs are available for student use on campus.
+Students have full access to the online library database for research needs and a computer lab is available for student use on campus.